Almost done! Please complete this form and click the button below to gain instant access

 So instead of losing just $250, you lost half your capital because you borrowed to invest.
 Now if the stock continues to tank and your losses exceed your entire capital, your stockbroker can issue a margin call, forcing you to deposit more money into the account (to cover the losses).

 And if you don’t have the cash to cover that difference?
 That’s when you start to see scenes from a 90s Hong Kong drama series or movie where you see a once arrogant stock market maverick reduced to bankruptcy, losing his home, family and friends in the process.
 Yes, very dramatic I know.
 But something that could happen to anyone if they’re not careful.
-But if you don’t borrow any money and you only invest what you can afford to lose, you can sleep soundly at night knowing nobody can issue any margin call on you.
+But if you don’t borrow any money and you only invest what you can afford to lose, you can sleep soundly at night knowing nobody can issue a margin call on you.

 So unless you somehow have an improbable, egotistical need to usurp Warren Buffett as the “Greatest Investor of All Time”, there’s really no need to prove to the world how much you can make from the stock market.